sourceoptics/source_optics/ROADMAP.md

 - More stats
 - More reports
 - Views for per file stats
+- Fix naive datetime warnings (DateTimeField Statistic.start_date received a naive datetime (2019-05-17 22:32:32.957787) while time zone support is active)
-- Show scanning status in the web interface somewhere
+- Show scanning status in the web interface somewhere, ideally a percentage
+- When selecting wide time ranges, default to monthly averages not day data
+- Consider loading graphs asynchronously (ajax the URL, etc) to increase responsiveness with multiple graphs